freva-org/metadata-crawler/docs/source/chapter1-usage/sec1-cli.rst

        --data-object /path/to/data

-Alternatively you can provide one or more dataset names defined in your DRS config instead of explicit file paths:
+Alternatively you can provide one or more dataset names defined in your DRS configuration instead of explicit file paths:

 .. code-block:: bash